silvia-odwyer/xenon/README.md

 ### Try It Out
 You can try it out [here](https://xq-alpha.herokuapp.com).

+### Not Working?
+Browser support for Blockstack is still in alpha at the moment, so you may find that the app remains on the landing page or doesn't log you in successfully.

+**To ensure a successful experience**, make sure you are either:
+- using the latest version of Chrome.
+*or*
+-  have installed the [Blockstack browser](https://blockstack.org/install/), which allows you to use the app without browser support issues.

+*Alternative Browsers*
-Please ensure you're using Chrome, as Blockstack support for Firefox is patchy at the moment, and non-existent for >IE.
+Please ensure you're using Chrome, as Blockstack support for Firefox is patchy at the moment (works with an unofficial Blockstack Firefox extension), and non-existent for >IE.

 ### Issues or Bugs
 This is still in alpha, so bugs or issues may arise.
 If so, please submit an issue. <3 Thanks!